moj-analytical-services/intro_r_training_extension/README.md

 ### Exercise 2

 Add a column called ‘PREV_CONVICTIONS_BAND’ to the `offenders` dataframe.
-The column should contain the following categories: ‘0’, ‘1-5’, ‘6-10’, ‘\>10’, based on the number of convictions given in the ‘PREV_CONVICTIONS’ column.
+The column should contain the following categories: ‘Low’, ‘Medium’, ‘High’, based on the number of convictions given in the ‘PREV_CONVICTIONS’ column.
+For example, you can consider less than 5 PREV_CONVICTIONS to be ‘Low’, 5 to 10 to be ‘Medium’, and over 10 to be ‘High’.

 **Hint:** you’ll need to use the `case_when()` function with `mutate()`.